10 Tips for Your First Megabus Trip

 Megabus has very simple (and strict) luggage limits.
 You are allowed one small carry-on bag and one checked bag.
 Your carry-on bag should be able to fit under your seat or in the overhead bin.
 Your checked bag that will be stored in the bus luggage compartment throughout your trip.

 Unlike other bus lines—like Greyhound, for instance—Megabus has no options for traveling with additional luggage beyond those limits.
-If you show up with more than one checked bag you won't be able to just pay an extra fee and get the other bags on the bus.
+If you show up with more than one checked bag, or if your bag weighs more than 50 pounds, you won't be able to just pay an extra fee and get the other bags on the bus.
 One checked bag means one checked bag, period.
 So follow the luggage guidelines and you won't have any problems.

 6. Bring Water and Snacks

 Make sure you bring some water as well as a few snacks to munch on during your Megabus trip.
-Your bus will probably stop for at least one meal break during your trip (if you travel for more than 5 hours) but it's easy to get hungry and thirsty before and after the break.
+Your bus will probably stop for at least one meal break during your trip (if you travel for more than 5 hours) but you may get hungry or thirsty before and after the break.

 I always bring a reusable water bottle when I'm taking a bus trip and refill it for free whenever the bus stops.